Systems with large flexible server pools: Instability of "natural" load balancing: Diffusion scaled process in an underloaded system. Possible evanescence of invariant distributions

-\begin{proof} Statement (i) follows from the fact that, regardless of the (deterministic) initial state $\Psi_\CI(0)$, the solution to SDE \eqn{eqn:form of ODE} is such that the distribution of $\Psi_\CI(T)$ is Gaussian with non-singular covariance matrix.
-(See \cite[Section 5.6]{Karatzas_Shreve}.
+\end{longlist} \end{lemma} \begin{pf} Statement (i) follows from the fact that, regardless of the (deterministic) initial state $\Psi_\CI(0)$, the solution to SDE (\ref{eqnformofODE}) is such that the distribution of $\Psi_\CI(T)$ is Gaussian with nonsingular covariance matrix.
+(See~\cite{KaratzasShreve}, Section 5.6.
 In our case the matrix of diffusion coefficients is diagonal with entries $\sqrt{2\lambda_i}$.)
 Therefore, the probability that $\Psi_\CI(T)$ is in a subspace of lower dimension is zero.